rubocode/frontier.nvim/doc/design/archetype/unique.md

 This one primarily exists to define the color for _strings_.
 The same can be used elsewhere.
-In all colorscheme I have experienced, strings have a privileged and staring at your face nature.
+In all colorschemes I have experienced, strings have a privileged position and a stare at your face nature.
-I have term this as _Prominent_.
+I have termed this as _Prominent_.
 You can use it elsewhere too without coupling to much into a name such as _type.String_.
 That would be too tight a coupling.

 ### SPECIAL

-This is one is simply tied to the _Special_ highlight group.
+This one is simply tied to the _Special_ highlight group.
 It is used in many contexts by _neovim_ that are too neumerous to mention.
 One of them usually is for _builtin_ functions.